dat-ecosystem-archive/dat-node/readme.md

 var opts = {
   count: true, // do an initial dry run import for rendering progress
   ignoreHidden: true, // ignore hidden files  (if false, .dat will still be ignored)
+  ignoreDirs: true, // do not import directories (hyperdrive does not need them and it pollutes metadata)
   useDatIgnore: true, // ignore entries in the `.datignore` file from import dir target.
   ignore: // (see below for default info) anymatch expression to ignore files
   watch: false, // watch files for changes & import on change (archive must be live)